 “The original punks were working-class youths frustrated by lack of economic opportunity, who found power in challenging social norms with dress and music.
 Similarly, being punk or goth today in Mexico City is still a form of resistance,” according to Primemind.

 Jimenez echoes those sentiments saying being goth means “living a lifestyle that is empowering individuality.
 Just be who you want to be and own it.
 It’s an audaciously broad definition, but so is the gothic culture.”

-The more topical approach says more of the sartorial appeal of goth culture but true goths, Latinx or otherwise, go deeper fully immersing in this alternative lifestyle.
+The more topical approach says more of the sartorial appeal of goth culture but true goths, Latinx or otherwise, go deeper, fully immersing themselves in this alternative lifestyle.